JoshuaPartlow/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 ### Show a deep link to an item within your tab

-To show a dialog box that contains a deep link to an item within your tab, call `microsoftTeams.shareDeepLink({ subEntityId: <subEntityId>, subEntityLabel: <subEntityLabel>, subEntityWebUrl: <subEntityWebUrl> })`.
+To show a dialog box that contains a deep link to an item within your tab, call `app.core.shareDeepLink({ subEntityId: <subEntityId>, subEntityLabel: <subEntityLabel>, subEntityWebUrl: <subEntityWebUrl> })`.

 Provide the following fields: